DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

   - Trustees of superannuation funds with assets >$10m

 NOTE:
-- good projects are fully subscribedor  offered to wholesale investors before retail investors
+- good projects are fully subscribed or offered to wholesale investors before retail investors
 - retail investors tend to get the 'dregs' of bad investment

 ### Wholesale Funds: Overview: